 Health insurance does not understand this type of protocol, and they do not pay for the infrared spinal scan or the analysis of the scan.
 One day, insurance companies will understand the importance of a proper functioning nerve system.
 Until that time comes, the upper cervical doctor’s goal will be to provide care that is safe and affordable for everyone.

 What if I am a Medicare new practice member?

 At OAC, we do not bill Medicare.
 We apologize for this inconvenience.

 What can I expect after my first adjustment?
 What are the next steps moving forward?

-During the resting period, you may fall right asleep as your body shifts into neurological balance or ease.
-Some experience localized warm spots in joints or feel a mental calmness.
+During the resting period, you may fall right asleep as your body shifts into neurological balance or "ease."
+Some individuals experience localized warm spots in joints or feel a mental calmness.
 Others feel muscle twitches or notice a subtle tingling sensation throughout your body—such as your arms and legs.
 Sometimes you might hear a clicking or popping noise (pressure being released from joints) due to your spine and body being restored back to proper functioning, both structurally and neurologically.

 Does the doctor do any twisting, cracking, or popping with my neck?

 There is no twisting, “cracking,” or “popping” of any kind to the neck or spine.
 Upper cervical corrections or adjustments are safe, gentle, and effective at correcting subluxations at the upper cervical (upper neck) area to ensure that the body and nerve system are working and functioning at their optimal level.

 How long do I need to be under care?